Static Build

 Built-in Search

-You will need extra configurations to statically store the search indexes, and search will be computed on browser instead:
+After the configurations, your app will statically store the search indexes, and search will be computed on browser instead.

 Cloud Solutions